mapeditor/tiled/docs/manual/preferences.rst

     Object properties are inherited from a tile (in case of a tile object) and from the default properties of their type.

+Minimize output
+    Omits unnecessary whitespace in the output file.
+This option is supported for XML (TMX and TSX), JSON and Lua formats.

 These options are also available as options when exporting using the command-line.

 Interface
 ---------